datarisk-io/mlops_codex/docs/source/training_guide.rst

     }

-Running an AutoML training execution
+Saving a local training to MLOps
 ----------------------------

 See the example below, using a python script to perform and save an External training: